 [#] Holding at the date the person ceased to be a KMP.
+Other changes relate to market transactions

 Performance rights

 The number of rights over ordinary shares in the company provided as remuneration during the financial year to any of the executive directors and the key management personnel of the group, including their close family members and entities related to them, are set out below.
 No non-executive director held performance rights in the current or prior year.